 Oral history.; An interview conducted on November 12, 1997 with Winifred Green.
 Winifred Green was born in 1937 and raised in Jackson, Mississippi.
 She formed the group Mississippians for Public Education with four other women in the mid 1960s to...

 Oral history.; Interview conducted April 28, 2001 in Takoma Park, Maryland, at Larry Rubin's home.
-Rubin is a civil rights and social justice activist.
-Born in Philadelphia, Rubin discusses how he came to be involved in social affairs and how he...
+Larry Rubin was born in Philadelphia, Pennsylvania.
+A civil rights and social justice activist, Rubin worked in Albany, Georgia, and then in north...

 Oral history.; An interview conducted on February 22, 2007 with Sarah McPherson, an employee at the Pascagoula Public Library, who describes Hurricane Katrina's devastation on the town, the relief efforts, and rebuilding after the storm.

 Oral history.; An interview with Arneshia Jenkins conducted on October 31, 2006.
 An eighth grader in Biloxi, Mississippi when Hurricane Katrina hit, Jenkins describes her experiences during and after the storm.

 Oral history.; An interview conducted on June 6, 2008 with Rev. Lee J. Adams, Jr., a pastor at Little Rock Baptist Church in Gulfport, MS. Mr. Adams discusses the role of the church in recovering from Hurricane Katrina.

 Oral history.; An interview conducted on February 21, 2007 with Leroy Johnson, longtime Pascagoula, MS, resident, who describes his experience there during Hurricane Katrina and the devastation it wrought on the community and his personal life.